MSeidelFed/KineticMSI/USAGE.md

 As an example, we continue our analyses using all lipids but interpreted with caution isotope tracer results that are derived from species with a labelled / non-labelled ratio that lies outside a 0.6 - 1.4 range.
 Using a range, we allow for biological variation while getting rid of lipids with low abundances that are further diluted by deuterium causing a drop in the ratio.
 The upper range of the ratio does not contain outliers, but outliers in this area might indicate lipids with more isotopologues found during peak picking, which would contain "extra" biased abundances in the labelled treatments due to partial accurateness in NIA correction.

-## Step 4 - Spatial dynamics of the tracer
+## Step 4 - Mapping spatial dynamics of the tracer

 Following the enrichment calculation procedure, and aiming at taking advantage of the gained spatial dimensions provided by MSI, we explored the kinetics of the tracer in the tissue.
 To do that we built a fuction that uses percentages of enrichment from specific mass features to reconstruct the tissue slide gaining insigths on which tissue areas, if at all, have incorporated more tracer.
 The function has a dependency to the Cardinal R package (https://www.bioconductor.org/packages/release/bioc/html/Cardinal.html).
 Additionally the function partitions the pixels in every reconstruction using the k-means algorithm with a predefined k by the user.